Quazepam

-Quazepam, sold under brand name Doral among others, is a relatively long-acting benzodiazepine derivative drug developed by the Schering Corporation in the 1970s.
-Quazepam is used for the treatment of insomnia including sleep induction and sleep maintenance.
-Quazepam induces impairment of motor function and has relatively (and uniquely) selective hypnotic and anticonvulsant properties with considerably less overdose potential than other benzodiazepines (due to its novel receptor-subtype selectively).
+Quazepam, sold under the brand name Doral among others, is a relatively long-acting benzodiazepine derivative drug developed by the Schering Corporation in the 1970s.
+Quazepam is used for the treatment of insomnia, including sleep induction and sleep maintenance.
+Quazepam induces impairment of motor function and has relatively (and uniquely) selective hypnotic and anticonvulsant properties with considerably less overdose potential than other benzodiazepines (due to its novel receptor-subtype selectivity).
 Quazepam is an effective hypnotic which induces and maintains sleep without disruption of the sleep architecture.

 It was patented in 1970 and came into medical use in 1985.

 Medical uses

-Quazepam is used for short-term treatment of insomnia related to sleep induction or sleep maintenance problems and has demonstrated superiority over other benzodiazepines such as temazepam.
-It had a fewer incidence of side effects than temazepam, including less sedation, amnesia, and less motor-impairment.
+Quazepam is used for short-term treatment of insomnia related to sleep induction or sleep maintenance problems and has demonstrated superiority over other benzodiazepines, such as temazepam.
+It had a lower incidence of side effects than temazepam, including less sedation, amnesia, and motor impairment.
 Usual dosage is 7.5 to 15 mg orally at bedtime.

 Quazepam is effective as a premedication prior to surgery.